-Before I share this germ-fighting DIY, I want to take a second to say THANK YOU!
+Before I share this all natural hand sanitizer recipe, I want to take a second to say THANK YOU!
 Thank you for the support you have shown during this interesting time.
 I know that support is shown in a variety ways.
 Whether it is by sharing my business with one of your friends or on social media, or by simply just sending a prayer up for SBA - it means a LOT.
 This season has quite a few unknowns as a business owner, but we serve an all-knowing God, and this too shall pass.
 For now, SBA is operating as normal and we could not be more thankful!

 Okay, now that I got that off my chest...I am so excited to be sharing some exclusive DIYs with you via email!
 One of the most requested DIYs or questions I have received as of late is:

-Q: Do you sell an all-natural hand sanitizer?
+Q: Do you sell an all-natural hand sanitizer with witch hazel?

 A: No, I do not.... but I can share with you how to make a more natural one, than what the stores offer, at home! #happydance